|Nutritional Guidelines (per serving)|

-Scotch Pancakes are different to the traditional British 'crepe' generally eaten on Pancake Day.
-The scotch versions are thicker and slightly risen and cooked on a griddle or a frying pan; not unlike an American pancake and are also known as Crempog in Wales—though do not ask for them with his name in Scotland or the other way round, you will not be popular.
+Scotch pancakes are different from the traditional British 'crepe' generally eaten on Pancake Day.
+The Scotch versions are thicker and slightly risen and cooked on a griddle or a frying pan; not unlike an American pancake and are also known as Crempog in Wales—though do not ask for them with his name in Scotland or the other way round, you will not be popular.

 Based on a recipe by Gilli Davies from her book Celtic Cuisine.